In doing so, we are also tracking two divorcing couples making their way through the process.

 Angela was beginning to think she should listen to what Desdemona said and do the opposite.

-Questions for May (Discovery and Depositions): What is discovery and what are good questions for discovery?
+Questions for next month (Discovery and Depositions): What is discovery and what are good questions for discovery?
 Should Angela even serve discovery?
 What are interrogatories?
 What are document requests?
 What is a deposition and is it necessary in a divorce case?

 If you need help getting through all the steps of your own divorce, contact Andersen Law PC today.
 Email email@example.com or call 720-922-3880.